EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 ![pic10b](./images/pic10b.png)

-- The log file for Apache was located on the Web Server.
-The folder contained content and once mounted this will be deleted.
-In order to avoid this I moved the content  and created a new httpd with the below command:
+- The log file for Apache is located on the Web Server.
+The folder contains content and once mounted this will be deleted.
+In order to avoid this move the content  and create a new httpd with the below command:

 ```
 sudo mv /var/log/httpd /var/log/httpd.bak